-The personal data we collect about you may include, but is not limited to: name, address, other contact details (e.g. email and telephone numbers), sex, marital status, date and place of birth, nationality, employer, job title and employment history, family details including their relationship to you, your relationships with others, your car registration details, images of you including photographs and CCTV footage, location data or online identifier, financial details, national insurance numbers.
+The personal data we collect about you may include, but is not limited to: name, address, other contact details (e.g. email and telephone numbers), sex, marital status, date and place of birth, nationality, employer, job title and employment history, your car registration details, images of you including photographs and CCTV footage, online identifier.